Sara-Sundin/SizeMeApp/README.md

 <hr>

 ## ARIA Labels
 To ensure that the website is fully accessible and user-friendly for individuals using assistive technologies, the following ARIA attributes have been implemented.
-All form inputs are properly labeled, and dynamic elements like toggle buttons use aria-expanded and aria-controls.
+All form inputs are properly labelled, and dynamic elements like toggle buttons use aria-expanded and aria-controls.
 Planned improvements for the avatar maker include keyboard navigation, aria-labels for visual options and accessible focus handling within modals.

 ### Base Template (all pages)
 - aria-controls="navbarNav" (for navbar toggler)